School of Management, Entrepreneurship and Supply Chain

 SCLM 350, TECHNOLOGY APPLICATIONS IN SUPPLY CHAIN MANAGEMENT, 4 Credits

-Introduction to the knowledge and skills necessary to quantify the impact of supply chain management decisions on the bottom line.
-Basic understanding of accounting, finance, production cost, scheduling, and the link between supply chain and overall financial performance.
-Management of a company’s integrated supply chain using a sophisticated ERP system.
+Introduces knowledge and skills necessary to quantify the impact of supply chain management decisions on the bottom line.
+Provides basic understanding of accounting, finance, production cost, scheduling, and the link between supply chain and overall financial performance.
+Understands management of a company’s integrated supply chain using a sophisticated ERP system.

 Available via Ecampus